Existentially closed locally finite groups: Constructing complete existentially closed

-\begin{discussion} 1) Naturally the proof of \ref{p73} is not unique, the class has many complicated models.
+\begin{discussion} 1) Naturally the construction in the proof of \ref{p73} is not unique, the class has many complicated models.
 In the construction in the proof of \ref{p73} we choose one where we realize many definable types.